-If you want to have a smiling waitress sashay around your table and talk you into ordering a peel-off-the-bone Caroline Honey Baby Back (whatever that is??) you will pay a little more than we did for our meals.
+If you want to have a smiling waitress sashay around your table and talk you into ordering a peel-off-the-bone Caroline Honey Baby Back (whatever hawker centres where you will find a veritable feast of Chinese, Malay, Thai and Indian treats.
+The amenities are basic, the atmosphere is bustling, the that is??) you will pay a little more than we did for our meals.
+If eating is the national pastime for Singaporeans, then shopping must come in a close second.
+The shopping centres are open from about 10am to 9pm